joetifa2003/mm-go/README.md

 ## Vector

-You can think of the Vector as a manually managed slice that you can put in manually managed structs, if you put a slice in a manually managed struct it will get collected because go GC doesn't see the manually allocated struct, use Vector instead
+You can think of the Vector as a manually managed slice that you can put in manually managed structs, if you put a slice in a manually managed struct it will get collected because go GC doesn't see the manually allocated struct.

 ```go
 v := mm.NewVector[int]()